 We contacted the original breeder who had guaranteed his pups for up to 2 years.
 He had stopped breeding labs, but because of the terrain of his training environment, had started breeding Slovakian Rough Haired Pointers… a Versatile European breed that has only recently made its way to the United States.
 They are excellent hunting dogs for field hunting.

-We began studying the breed and agreed that we would offer the two breeds only.
+We began studying the breeds and agreed that we would offer the two breeds only.
 The Labrador Retriever for the waterfowl hunter and the SRHP for the versatile hunter.
 We respect their individual breeds and the jobs they are bread to perform.
 Both breeds are amazing dogs for their prospective hunting venue, and both make amazing family dogs.

 Our dogs are a very special part of our family, and we take placement seriously.
 We do screen prospective buyers and breeders to ensure responsible practices and the well being of the pups.
 Please feel free to peruse the site, get to know our dogs and let us know if you’re interested in pups or services.